rondomondo/alertstack/README.md

    ```
 <br>

-By using this standalone `alertstack` environment we can add/modify the observability resources locally , and allow real testing of syntax and correctness  _without_ having to go thru many cycles of develop, merge, deploy, test, fix iterations to staging git first, as described above.
+By using this standalone `alertstack` environment we can add/modify the observability resources locally, and allow real testing of syntax and correctness  _without_ having to go thru many cycles of develop, merge, deploy, test, fix iterations to staging git first, as described above.

 <hr>

 Below I detail four distinct componants that comprise this alertstack project.
-These components run via docker compose using the relevent containers.
+These components run via [docker-compose] using the relevent containers.

 As well as [Prometheus](https://prometheus.io/), [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) and [Grafana](https://grafana.com/) you will see something called [`pingpong`](app/pingpong.go).